rishi2019194/triton-python-backend-nugraph3/README.md

 ### Without GPU
 Triton-cpu - 0.638s, Nusonic-cpu - 0.1469s

-## Apptainer - Server Performance Tests(Avg Inference Time for 6 events)
+## Apptainer - Server(GPVM) Performance Tests(Avg Inference Time for 6 events)
 ### Without GPU
 Triton-cpu - 1.2399s ,Nusonic-cpu - 0.990s

+## CPU Inference on GPVM using JIT model(Avg Inference Time for 6 events)
+Inference-cpu time - 0.635s

 ## 3 Observations from the results-
 ### GPU Inference is faster in comparison to CPU Inference
 When we run the performance tests using the EAF-server with and without GPU, we clearly see that avg runtime inference with GPU is better than with CPU for both normal triton and NuSonic triton setup.

-### NuSonic Inference Time is mostly better
-From the results we see that the inference time that Nusonic setup takes is equal or better than than the normal triton performance.
-Thereby making it a good choice as it not only simplifies user interface without worrying about triton specific details and make code maintenance easier, but also is faster than normal triton setup.

 ### EAF-Server(Remote) Inference is faster than Apptainer(Local Machine)
 We observe that CPU inference for EAF-server is slightly faster than the Apptainer, i.e., remote inferennce is better than local machine inference.

+### Triton-GPU Inference on the EAF faster than CPU Inference on GPVM using JIT model
+We clearly see that avg runtime for Triton-based GPU Inference on the EAF is faster than CPU inference on GPVM using JIT model.
+And its comparable to CPU based inference on the EAF.

 # Problems to be addressed later